YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 It may be possible for System.Reflection to use this attribute to generate a MethodInfo that is aware that the covariant override method overrides a base method.
 Alternatively, an extra method or extension method could be added to MethodInfo, `GetCovariantOverrideBaseMethod` which will return the correct method.

 **Solving disadvantage 5**

-When loading an assembly,the runtime could run through the ILasm, adding or removing attributes as neccessary whenever it finds the `CovariantOverrideAttribute`.
+When loading an assembly, or JITing a method, the runtime could run through the ILasm, adding or removing attributes as neccessary whenever it finds the `CovariantOverrideAttribute`.
 Alternatively, to avoid changes in the runtime, a tool could be created to do the same directly to a dll.
 This tool could then be run at any stage to make sure the Attributes are up to date, for example when running a Nuget Restore, or when creating an executable.

 ### 6. Design2 (using an attribute to indicate the desired return type)

 Under this design an override with a covariant return type is compiled to an IL method with the same return type as its base method.
 However an attribute is added to the method which indicates the actual return type of the object.
 Consuming code then explicitly casts the object returned from the method to the type indicated by the Attribute.
+This is similiar to type erasure in Java Generics, where the compiler inserts casts automatically into the bytecode.

 This would only work for conversions which can be safely reversed.
 However by definition identity and implicit reference conversions do not change the object being referenced, so this is not an issue.